Respiratory syncytial virus: Replication cycle

 Following the fusion of the viral and host cell membranes, the viral nucleocapsid (containing the viral genome) and the associated viral polymerase are delivered into the host cell cytoplasm.
 Transcription and translation both occur within the cytoplasm.
-RNA-dependent RNA polymerase transcribes the genome into 10 segments of messenger RNA (mRNA) which is translated into structural proteins by host cell machinery.
+RNA-dependent RNA polymerase transcribes the genome into 10 segments of messenger RNA (mRNA) which are translated into structural proteins by host cell machinery.
 During replication of the negative-sense viral genome, RNA-dependent RNA polymerase synthesizes a positive-sense complement called the antigenome.
-This complementary strand is used as a template to construct genomic negative-sense RNA, which is packaged into nucleocapsids and transported to the plasma membrane for assembly and particle budding.
+This complementary strand acts as a template to construct genomic negative-sense RNA, which is packaged into nucleocapsids and transported to the plasma membrane for assembly and particle budding.

 Mechanism

 Transmission

 RSV is highly contagious and can cause outbreaks from both community and hospital transmission.
 For each person infected with RSV, it is estimated that an average of 5 to 25 uninfected people will become infected.
 RSV can spread when an infected person coughs or sneezes, releasing contaminated droplets into the air.
 Transmission usually occurs when these droplets come into contact with another person's eyes, nose, or mouth.
 As with all respiratory pathogens once presumed to transmit via respiratory droplets, it is highly likely to be carried by the aerosols generated during routine breathing, talking, and even singing.
 RSV can also live for up to 25 minutes on contaminated skin (i.e. hands) and several hours on other surfaces like countertops and doorknobs.
 It has an incubation period of 2 to 8 days.
 Once infected, people are usually contagious for 3 to 8 days.
 In infants and in people with weakened immune systems, however, the virus may continue to spread for up to 4 weeks (even after they are no longer showing symptoms).